chaitanya-sai-neeli/Learning-React/README.md

 - Provider will take a store as props for it. `Syntax:` <Provider store = {appStore}></Provider>
 - `Creating Slice:` To create a slice we use CreateSlice which will be imported from @reduxjs/toolkit
 - CreateSlice will take a config: name, initial state, reducer-Object which has actions(addItem, removeItem etc..)

+* When using useSelector-make sure you are subscribing to the right portion of the store. {Impacts Performace}
+* In older versions of Redux(Vanilla redux) : We shouldn't mutate the state directly, instead we need to have a copy of state and modify it as below:
+  addItem: (state, action){
+  const newState = [...state];
+  newState.items.push(action.payload);
+  return newState;
+  }
+* In newer version we have to mutate the state directly:
+  addItem: (state, action){
+  state.items.push(action.payload);
+  }
+* Redux still does the same older way of copying a state & modifying it internally but just developers don't have to do it explicitly.
+* Redux uses "immer" library for finding the diff b/w original and mutated state and gives us back the new state ie; immutable state.
+* The process of older way of not mutating the state is abstracted with the help of immer.
+* In below action
+  emptyCart(state, action) {
+  state.items.length = 0; //will modify the original state
+  state[]; //will not modify the original state return { items: [] }; //will empty [] will replace the original state },

+# Episode 13:

+- `Unit Testing`
+- `Integration Testing`
+- `End to End Testing (e2e Testing)`
+- `React Test Library`- Standard library used to write test cases in react
+- `Jest:` JavaScript testing framework
+- React test library used Jest internally.
+- Installed React Testing Library and Jest
+- Installed depedencies to use babel along with Jest
+- Configured Babel dependencies
+- Now we already have Parcel in our project which internally uses Babel, since we again added babel.config.js file the babel inside parcel will conflict with the config we setup.
+- To overcome this we need to configure our Parcel config to disable default Babel transpilation in Parcel.
+- `Jest configuration:` npx jest --init; this will initialise jest and creates a new configuration file for jest.
+- In the above process we need jsdom
+- `Jsdom :` It is a JavaScript-based headless browser that can be used to create a realistic testing environment.
+- It provides a environment to run the test cases.
+- According to "https://testing-library.com/docs/react-testing-library/setup" If you're using Jest 28 or later, jest-environment-jsdom package now must be installed separately.
+- Install JSdom library: npm install --save-dev jest-environment-jsdom
+- `To run the test cases:` npm run test
+- We need to create a folder **test** so that Jest will search for files with .js/.ts and they will be considered as test files
+- It also searches for fileName.test.js or fileName.spec.js
+- testMatch: **/**tests**/**/_.[jt]s?(x), \*\*/?(_.)+(spec|test).[tj]s?(x) - 0 matches (Above point explained this)
+- `When testing a UI Component inside react you will have to render that component in to JSDOM first`
+- Installed @babel/preset-react library to make JSX work in test cases
+- Need to include @babel/preset-react inside babel config, @babel/preset-react helps testing library to convert jsx in to html code.
+- Installed @testing-library/jest-dom
+- `Syntax for test cases:`
+- test("Describe the test case here",()=>{
+  render(<ComponentName/>); //rendering to jsdom const heading = screen.getByRole("heading"); //Querying it in current screen expect(heading).toBeIntheDocument(); //Assertion (or) render(<Contact />);
+  const headings = screen.getAllByRole("heading"); //Quering
+  expect(headings.length).toBe(2); //Assertion
+  headings.forEach((heading) => {
+  expect(heading).toBeInTheDocument();
+  });
+  })
+- We can use keyword "it" as well instead of "test" while writing tests
+- `We can group the tests using "Describe"`
+  Syntax: Describe("Provide description here", () => {
+  test("", () => {})
+  test("", () => {})
+  });